 The cut of an emerald can greatly enhance its color.
 An emerald with a rectangular style cut actually emphasizes the richness of color by leading the eye into its depths.

-Historically, emeralds have so often been cut into these rectangular octagonal shapes that the cut itself has become known as an “emerald cut” – even applying to a stone that isn’t an emerald.
+Historically, emeralds have so often been cut into these rectangular octagonal shapes that the cut itself has become known as an “emerald cut”.
+This term even applies to a stone that isn’t an emerald.

-Many of these green gemstones contain small mineral inclusions or fissures that can be seen with the naked eye.
+Many of these green gemstones contain small mineral inclusions or fissures.
+These can be seen with the naked eye.
 But, this is accepted as something of a given with beryl stones.

 Because when looking at these inclusions they remind us of branches, sprigs, and moss, they are known as ‘Jardin’, meaning garden.
-They do not detract much from the overall value until they have a negative effect on clarity and transparency.
+They do not detract much from the overall value.
+However, they do, if they have a negative effect on clarity and transparency.
 Lastly, being eye-clean of inclusions is very rare and ups the value exponentially.

 The History of Emeralds

 Revered for 6,000 years, emeralds are one of the most legendary gemstones in history.
-It’s glowing spring green color, makes them a symbol of springtime, fertility, and rebirth to numerous cultures.
+It’s glowing spring green color, is a symbol of springtime, fertility, and rebirth to numerous cultures.
 Egyptians mined emeralds as long ago as 1300 B.C.

 - For Christians, they represent the resurrection of Jesus Christ.